mrbusche/backseatfan.com/_posts/2010-08-03-daily-spin-mike-tyson-interviews-big-10-title-game-in-2011-americas-best-sports-fans.md

   </p>

   <p>
-    <a href="http://sports.espn.go.com/nfl/news/story?id=5434356">Johnny Jolly may avoid jail tim</a>e with a plea deal&#8230; Even if he avoids jail time he will still be suspended from the NFL, possibly more than one year&#8230;  Plus he will be in the witness protection program for ratting out whoever is above him&#8230; [via <a href="http://sports.espn.go.com/nfl/news/story?id=5434356">ESPN</a>]
+    <a href="http://sports.espn.go.com/nfl/news/story?id=5434356">Johnny Jolly may avoid jail tim</a>e with a plea deal?
+Even if he avoids jail time he will still be suspended from the NFL, possibly more than one year?
+Plus he will be in the witness protection program for ratting out whoever is above him? [via <a href="http://sports.espn.go.com/nfl/news/story?id=5434356">ESPN</a>]
   </p>

   <p>
-    <a href="http://www.forbes.com/2010/08/02/best-fans-teams-lifestyle-sports-fandom.html">America's Best Sports Fans</a>&#8230; I don't know how my Royals, Suns, and Vikings didn't make the cut&#8230; [via <a href="http://www.forbes.com/2010/08/02/best-fans-teams-lifestyle-sports-fandom.html">Forbes</a>]
+    <a href="http://www.forbes.com/2010/08/02/best-fans-teams-lifestyle-sports-fandom.html">America's Best Sports Fans</a>?
+I don't know how my Royals, Suns, and Vikings didn't make the cut? [via <a href="http://www.forbes.com/2010/08/02/best-fans-teams-lifestyle-sports-fandom.html">Forbes</a>]
   </p>

   <p>
-    Travis Ivey stacks shoulder pads up to his ears&#8230;  He handles rookie hazing well.
+    Travis Ivey stacks shoulder pads up to his ears?
+He handles rookie hazing well.
   </p>

   <p>